bkmashiro/Software-Development-Refactoring-submission/README.md

 ## How to run

-execute `ts-node test.ts` to run test.
+execute `ts-node main.ts` to run test.

+Or run `tsc main.ts && node main`

 if you use tsc, compile it into js file and run it.